tmtxt/tmtxt.github.com/conkeror-extended-facebook-mode.md

 {% include JB/setup %}

 An extension for Conkeror's Facebook mode to help browse Facebook faster.
-It extends the build-in Facebook mode to provide more commands to interact with Facebook News Feed, Story, Comment, Like,...
+It extends the built-in Facebook mode to provide more commands to interact with Facebook News Feed, Story, Comment, Like,...

 # Fallthrough keys for Facebook shortcuts